cwilg/Azure-Lab/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- All servers are configured exactly the same way and any changes can be automatically implemented across all servers.
+No configuration was performed manually, which is advantageous because all servers are configured exactly the same way and any changes can be automatically implemented across all servers.

 The playbook implements the following tasks:
 - Install Docker and PIP (Python package manager).